markpasc/termtool/docs/guide.rst

    @argument('baz', help='the baz to frob or display') class Example(Termtool):

-       description = 'A script that frobs or displays bazzes'
+       """A script that frobs or displays bazzes."""

 or by invoking :func:`~termtool.argument` afterward, for compatibility with Python 2.5::

    class Example(Termtool):

-       description = 'A script that frobs or displays bazzes'
+       """A script that frobs or displays bazzes."""

        ...